tdwg/how-did-it-die/meetings/2021-07-14/meeting_notes.md

 - Agreed on `deathDateNotes` which could be used when the date of death is not known

 - continue to develop the `causeofDeath` vocabulary.
 Agreed to classify the terms at a higher level, the consensus was that it would be more beneficial to have a coarser vocabulary than more specific terms.
+By classifying the terms we should be able to see if any of the more specific terms should be included in the vocabulary, e.g. disease.
 Suggestions for the higher level classification:

   - Natural - environmental
   - Natural - biotic